malcolm-kee/malcolm-kee/README.md

 - `fileName`: add fileName above the code snippet.
 Handy to indicate which file you're working on.
 - `noWrapper`: remove the wrapper around code snippet.
 This is to remove the clutter.
+- `highlightedLines`: comma-separated line numbers to be highlighted.
+This is not recommended if you can use special comments below, but some languages doesn't support comment (like JSON).

 Only applicable for language `jsx`: